 When to begin Complementary Feeding (weaning)

-Sometime between four and six months your baby begins to need more nutrients, particularly iron, and food must be introduced to provide these.
 Some babies are happy to wait until six months to begin weaning but babies develop at different rates and some babies will be ready earlier than six months.
-Boys grow at a faster rate than girls and mothers of large baby boys often begin earlier that 6 months because they perceive their baby boy seems to be more hungry and needs more than just milk feeds.
+Boys grow at a faster rate than girls and mothers of large baby boys often begin earlier than 6 months because they perceive their baby boy seems to be more hungry and needs more than just milk feeds.

 Beginning closer to 4 months reduces the risk of your baby developing food allergies – particularly in babies with eczema.